-Auditors need experience in providing guidance and information relevant to not-for-profit organizations and their many stakeholders.
-Donors, federal and state funding agencies, charity watchdogs, bonding agencies, regulators, the IRS, state charity bureaus, and consumers all rely on your organization's financial information, and your audit firm must be able to view that information through each of those lenses.
-Ideally, the audit firm can demonstrate its commitment to the not-forprofit sector by keeping abreast of new standards; contributing to thought leadership publications; and building good relationships with bankers, regulators and charity watchdogs.
+Auditors need experience in providing guidance and information relevant to higher education institutions and their many stakeholders.
+Donors, federal and state funding agencies, charity watchdogs, bonding agencies, regulators, accrediting bodies, the IRS, state charity bureaus, faculty, students, alumni and consumers all rely on your institution's financial information, and your audit firm must be able to view that information through each of those lenses.
+Ideally, the audit firm can demonstrate its commitment to the higher education and not-for-profit sectors by keeping abreast of new standards; contributing to thought leadership publications; and building good relationships with bankers, regulators and charity watchdogs.

-- Specific industry accounting and reporting expertise The not-for-profit sector has specific accounting requirements that an auditor should know thoroughly.
-Demonstrated expertise in not-for-profit accounting and reporting is essential. - Experience with tax requirements pertinent to not-for-profit organizations
+- Specific industry accounting and reporting expertise The higher education and not-for-profit sectors have specific accounting requirements that an auditor should know thoroughly.
+Demonstrated expertise in not-for-profit accounting and higher education reporting for public and private institutions is essential. - Specific industry regulatory reporting and compliance expertise